istio/istio.io/content/en/docs/ops/common-problems/security-issues/index.md

 If everything appears to be working so far, the next step is to verify that the right [authentication policy](/docs/tasks/security/authentication/authn-policy/) is applied and the right destination rules are in place.

-## Citadel is not behaving properly {#repairing-citadel}
+## Istiod is not behaving properly {#repairing-istiod}

 {{< warning >}}
-Workloads with new Kubernetes service accounts can not be started when Citadel is disabled for maintenance since they can't get their certificates generated.
+Workloads with new Kubernetes service accounts can not be started when Istiod is disabled for maintenance since they can't get their certificates generated.
 {{< /warning >}}

-Citadel is not a critical data plane component.
 The default workload certificate lifetime is 3 months.
-Certificates will be rotated by Citadel before they expire.
-If Citadel is disabled for short maintenance periods, existing mutual TLS traffic will not be affected.
+Certificates will be rotated by Istiod before they expire.
+If Istiod is disabled for short maintenance periods, existing mutual TLS traffic will not be affected.

-If you suspect Citadel isn't working properly, verify the status of the `istio-citadel` pod:
+If you suspect Istiod isn't working properly, verify the status of the `istiod` pod:

 {{< text bash >}}
-$ kubectl get pod -l istio=citadel -n istio-system NAME                                     READY     STATUS   RESTARTS   AGE istio-citadel-ff5696f6f-ht4gq            1/1       Running  0          25d
+$ kubectl get pod -l app=istiod -n istio-system
+NAME                      READY   STATUS    RESTARTS   AGE istiod-6f5fd7cb8f-w9vpw   1/1     Running   0          1d
 {{< /text >}}

-If the `istio-citadel` pod doesn't exist, try to re-deploy the pod.
+If the `istiod` pod doesn't exist, try to re-deploy the pod.

-If the `istio-citadel` pod is present but its status is not `Running`, run the commands below to get more debugging information and check if there are any errors:
+If the `istiod` pod is present but its status is not `Running`, run the commands below to get more debugging information and check if there are any errors:

 {{< text bash >}}
-$ kubectl logs -l istio=citadel -n istio-system
+$ kubectl logs -l app=istiod -n istio-system
-$ kubectl describe pod -l istio=citadel -n istio-system
+$ kubectl describe pod -l app=istiod -n istio-system
 {{< /text >}}

 If you want to check a workload (with `default` service account and `default` namespace)